wi-fighters/side-projects/README.md

 ## Set up checklist

-- Create a free LastPass account.
+- [Follow the LastPass setup guide](LastPass-setup-guide.md) to create a free LastPass account.
 Keep all your project-related passwords here.
-- Create a free Toggl account.
+- [Create a free Toggl account](https://toggl.com/).
 Record the time you spend on your project.

 - Repo setup with your buddy (pair program this part, keep each other on track):